pytexas/pytexas.github.io/input/about/volunteering/index.md

 **Stage Runner**: responsible for making sure speakers find their way to the green room, escorting speakers to the stage, and assisting with A/V setup for speakers.

-**Session Chair**: attends each talk and ensures that it is running on time by keeping the speaker up to date on time remaining